BaharAV/AD-with-Synthesized-Anomaly-Features-and-Assisted-MLP/README.md

 ### Visualization for the Br35H dataset
 ![Image 3](imgs/visualization_2.png)

-*This script incorporates elements from prior works including [PatchCore](https://github.com/amazon-science/patchcore-inspection) and [SimpleNet](https://github.com/DonaldRR/SimpleNet).*
+*This implementation is based on the codes from [PatchCore](https://github.com/amazon-science/patchcore-inspection) and [SimpleNet](https://github.com/DonaldRR/SimpleNet).
+Modifications have been made for the purposes stated in the [paper](https://baharav.github.io/files/CDE2024.pdf).*